Revelation 17 posts:

 Comparison to Ancient Tyre

 In the 6th century B.C., the prophet Ezekiel wrote a “lamentation for Tyre” – a prophetic message in which the Lord describes the city of Tyre’s great trading empire that was destined to suffer collapse at the hands of the rising Beast power (the Babylonian empire, and later the Greek empire).
 (Ezekiel 27-28) And the description resembles several features found also in Revelation 17-18: all kinds of merchandise, extravagance and wealth, the devilish wisdom and deception, the pride of riches, the merchants.

 No doubt, John the apostle knew this Old Testament passage.
-In addition to Israel’s example sometimes as a Harlot, related to that is the example of Tyre’s behavior and fall acted as a sort of lens through which the Lord could help his apostle to see and describe the final manifestation of the Harlot.
+In addition to Israel’s example sometimes as a Harlot, related to that is the example of Tyre’s behavior and fall.
+And this acted as a sort of lens through which the Lord could help his apostle to see and describe the final manifestation of the Harlot.

 Symbolism of Babylon